RaptorMai/CompBench/README.md

 - [ ] Model evaluation

 ## Preparing images
-Images in CompBench are collected from fourteen publicly available datasets.
+Images in MLLM-CompBench are collected from fourteen publicly available datasets.

 ### MIT-States